sourcey/sourcey.com/source/2014-03-27-javascript-object-to-flash-swf-externalinterface-bridge.markdown

 ---
 # JavaScript Object to Flash SWF ExternalInterface Bridge

 Have you ever wanted to bind your ActionScript ExternalInterface callbacks to JavaScript object methods, rather than use free functions?
-We has need of this the other day when adding Flash video streaming to Symple, so we came up with a simple solution that helped us reduce clutter and write better code.
+We had need of this the other day when adding Flash video streaming to [Symple](/symple), so we came up with a simple solution that helped us reduce clutter and write better code.

-To get started include the JFlashBridge object somewhere in your JavaScript.
+To get started include the `JFlashBridge` object somewhere in your JavaScript.

 ~~~ javascript
 var JFlashBridge = {